Is The Carnivore Diet Safe? Or Does It Cause Cancer and Heart Disease!

 If you want a book that is truly evidence based, without the crazy fads and food restrictions, grab my Actual Weight Loss book for more leading edge weight loss and heart health advice!
 Lose all the weight you want while eating what you love.

-Carnivore Diet Meal Plans
+Carnivore Diet Meal Plan Examples

 So what do people on the carnivore diet eat?
 They generally eat meat, so a full day of eating may look like: